Debra Polsky, In Memoriam – Baruch Dayan Emet

 Handle historic and delicate books with clean hands or well-fitting nitrile gloves.
 Dexterity is important when handling books because pages may be brittle and prone to loss.
 You may use a mini-spatula or letter opener to help turn pages if the edges are particularly delicate.
 Always support the spine and never open the book flat on a table.
 This will accelerate any separation of the binding materials.

 Store books away from high heat and fluctuations in humidity, as well as away from places at risk of water damage, such as basements or near pipes.
 Paper and paper-based materials are hygroscopic, meaning they absorb and release moisture depending on the surrounding environment.
 This causes changes on the molecular level, weakening pages and binding materials over time.
 Adhesives are also sensitive to fluctuations and can fail more rapidly when exposed to extremes.
-Leather can become brittle, or begin to secrete natural emollients when stored improperly, while vinyl can become brittle and flake or break apart easily.
-Inks may fade or bleed when exposed to high temperature or humidity.
-Chemicals in inks, pages or paper-based covers, and those used in leather tanning processes off-gas and often lead to discoloration.
-This is why the pages of many aged books are yellow or ochre in color.
-Overall, books are prone to pests such as (but not limited to) mold and silverfish; moisture makes the environment even more inviting.
+Leather, vellum, and parchment can become brittle, or begin to secrete natural emollients when stored improperly, which also increases risk mold, fungus, and other pests, while vinyl can become brittle and flake or break apart easily.

 Store small and medium books vertically, how you would orient them on a shelf.
 Store large volumes, especially those with soft covers flat to minimize warping and separation.
 Particularly delicate volumes can be protected from further damage by storing in specialty phase boxes, or wrapped in archival tissue and then placed in an acid-free box or zip-loc style polyethylene bag.